tywenrick3/terminal-chat/README.md

 This will launch the script, and you will be prompted to enter text.
 Type your prompt and press enter to receive a response from GPT-4.

+The first message will ask for you to set the chat setting - the default is general This setting helps nudge the chat bot in a better direction for giving the user their desired generation

 To exit the script, type "quit" and press enter.